nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 Affinity is preferably determined by the LLDP identifier of the directly attached switch.
 Of course cloud providers that are militantly insisting that they provide an L3-only service are unlikely to expose LLDP messages to the containers.
 When LLDP identifiers are not available the IP subnet is used as the best available affinity.

+The Affinity Grouup for each member of the cluster is declared when that node is assigned a bit index in the bitmask.
+Therefore the application layer can actually choose any method for assigning affinity that it desires.
+Techniques such as measuring round-trip times can fairly accurately measure a network topology even if it officially opaque.

 It is also desirable to determine when affinity groups are reached via other affinity groups.
 If datagrams for Affinity Group Y go through a switch supporting Affinity Group X then it makes sense to include all destination bits for Groups X and Y in the same partition and to send the datagram to a member in Group X.

 An example is illustrated in the folloowing diagram: